trustmark-2005-ltd/TrustMark-Retrofit-Integration/README.md

 > GET /Taxonomies/InnovationMeasureTypes

-Returns a list of innovation measure types for which the `productId` value can be used with the `measures.innovationMeasureProduct` in the LodgementSubmit request.
+Returns a list of innovation measure types for which a value from `approvedProducts` can be used with the `measures.innovationMeasureProduct` in the LodgementSubmit request.

 #### ProjectTypes